ppy/osu-wiki/wiki/Help_Center/en.md

 ### Why can't I search for a beatmap artist who's name is less than 3 characters long?

-**Our local search engine can't handle this due to technical limitations, but you can still search using the Google Custom Search bar at the top left of most pages on the site.**
+**Our local search engine can not handle this due to technical limitations, but you can still search using the Google Custom Search bar at the top left of most pages on the site.**

 Simply type the name of the artist you are searching for into the Google Custom Search bar and Google will do the rest.